clint-morimoto/clint-morimoto.github.io/essays/Google-Is-Your-Friend-Not-Me.md

 <img class="ui medium right spaced image" src="../images/TechWriting_1stEssay.jpg">

-I’m not sure that the experiences in software engineering that I’d love to have in my future will be had in taking a single course.
-I do hope that through formal learning of software engineering, I will build towards the future that I want to have with software development.
-Honestly, I don’t know what exactly I want regarding my future with software development, but I am hopeful that I will gain the ability to get there quicker through studying software engineering.
+Iâ€™m not sure that the experiences in software engineering that Iâ€™d love to have in my future will be had in taking a single course.